MSc in Entrepreneurial Consultancy & Practice (MECP)

 CMI is the largest professional body for Management in the UK with over 100,000 members.
 To find out more about CMI please click here.

-Prior to starting any consultancy projects you will take two introductory modules in the first term, ‘Overview of Business Functions’ and ‘Consulting for Level 1 Projects’, to ensure that you are well prepared for your initial consultancy projects.
+Prior to starting any consultancy projects, you will take introductory modules, to ensure that you are well prepared for your initial consultancy projects.

-To prepare you for increasingly difficult projects, you will be taught two additional modules (‘Consulting for Levels 2 and 3 Projects’) in each of the following two terms and these will further develop your skills and knowledge.
+To prepare you for increasingly difficult projects, you will be taught two additional modules in each of the following two terms and these will further develop your skills and knowledge.

 Support from KPMG Enterprise